camilo-v/jasper/README.md

 A BETA non-interactive version of Jasper is available for command-line environments. **This version is undergoing active development and should not be used in production environments**.
 This version of Jasper is designed to process samples in batches and store non-interactive static images.

 The CLI version of Jasper is designed for both **Python 3** and **R**.

+The Jasper CLI version is undergoing review and will be released here soon!
+If you would like to get an early access preview of the software, [please get in touch](https://www.microbiomemaps.org/contact).